 W.C.
-Handy and Jelly Roll Morton clash as Joe Louis floors Nazi champ.
+Handy and Jelly Roll Morton clash on paper as Joe Louis puts Nazis’ champ on canvas.

 The following is an excerpt from America’s Gift, my book featuring over 200 years of blues history.